 If you need personal care assistants, you're not just a patient โ€” you're an employer running a mission-critical staffing agency from your bedroom.
 Nobody teaches this job.
-Here's the playbook: finding people, interviewing, training, paying, and handling the hard parts.
+Here's the playbook: finding, interviewing, training, paying, and handling the hard parts.

 First: who pays